Antetokounmpo, Bucks roll past Magic 123-91 - WHIZ News

 TIP-INS

-Bucks: Seventeen of the Bucks’ first 21 shots were 3-pointers. ..
-G Pat Connaughton left the floor with a shoulder injury in the third quarter, but returned to the game. … Kyle Korver rested.
-Coach Mike Budenholzer said the Bucks would look for periodic games off for the 38-year-old guard.
+Bucks: Seventeen of the Bucks’ first 21 shots were 3-pointers. … G Pat Connaughton left the floor with a shoulder injury in the third quarter, but returned to the game. … Kyle Korver rested.
+Budenholzer said the Bucks would look for periodic games off for the 38-year-old guard.

 Magic: F Amile Jefferson, who had been on a two-way contract with Orlando, signed a standard contract Friday. … C Mo Bamba (load management) and G Michael Carter-Williams (bruised hip) were out.